my-ko-la/writings-/programming_principles.md

 Unless you are writing code that is responsible for human lives, it can be hard to justify applying TVT at every decision.

 In my workflow, I usually write the prototype code first, staying very much aware of the fact that it IS a prototype, and that it's purpose is to be _changed_, maybe even _thrown away entirely_.

 I then split the written code into Decisions.
-These are subjective, and I believe are best shown by example rather than via definition:
+These are subjective, and I believe are best shown by example:

 - our application has received some form of communication, we need to check whether the data inside the payload is correct and usable for our code, i.e. payload parsing / validation.
 - we need to find all items in our ecommerce shop that fit a certain condition, i.e. database access.
 - we must mutate some data, filter it, emit it, or generate new data, i.e. processing.

-- we must handle the different issues that can arise withing the global codepath, i.e. error handling.
+- we must handle the different issues that can arise withing the codepaths, i.e. error handling.
 - we must be able to understand what is going without performing live surgery on the running app, i.e. logging.
 - we must be able give the user the ability to "do something", i..e.
 UI.

-Mix and match these and you get software.
-Mix and match software and you get systems.

-Things go out out control fast: the least we can do is to make sure that our code is CORRECT and RIGOROUS.
+Think in terms of:

+- Introducing a **new structure**, **assumption**, or **constraint**
+- **Function signatures**
+- **Data type definitions / transformations**
+- Creating a **dependency** or **coupling**
+- Encoding **invariants**, **transitions**, or **side effects**
+- **Control flow decisions** (branching, recursion)
+- **Resource boundaries** (IO, state, async, concurrency)
+- **Interfacing with external systems** (APIs, DBs, queues)

+After the decision have been defined, I start aggressively appling TVT, in order of appearance of the decision within the flow of the code/data.

+# Why does it work for me?

+1. I am slowing down.

+My personal brand of the tism dictates that I move to writing the code as faster than I would like to, before having a clear picture in my head.
+Slowing down lets me take a more involved look at the design of the solution, find bugs, question my approach.
+To have a dialogue with the code.

+2. I am giving shape to my thought.

+Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.
+Transforming a void into a manageable and recognizable shape makes analysis possible.

+3. I am my own reviewer.

+I assume that there are problems, and, naturally, I find them and remove them.

 # Sources